 In addition, all Agencies and staff agree to follow the attached Policies and Procedures of the Sauk County Adult Treatment Court and to abide by the following:

-SPECIALIZED COURT ADVISORY BOARD

-All parties agree to continue to be represented in this group.
-This group will be responsible for modifying and amending this MOU.
-They will address problems and issues as identified and develop policy and program modifications.
-Clearly identify sanctions and incentives controlled by the group and identify who has final say.
-Coordinated strategy governs specialty court responses to participants' compliance ensuring compliance with state statute and Department of Corrections Administrative Code.
+All parties agree that the Criminal Justice Coordinating Council (CJCC) shall be the advisory board for Sauk County Adult Treatment Court.
+The CJCC will be responsible for approving modifications and amendments of this MOU.
+They will address problems and issues as identified and approve policy and program modifications, including clear identification of sanctions and incentives controlled by and determined by the group.
+Coordinated strategy governs Adult Treatment Court responses to participants' compliance, ensuring compliance with state statute, Department of Corrections Administrative Code and any or all other applicable Federal or State statutes or Administrative Code.

 CONFIDENTIALITY

-All parties agree assigned participants of their respective agencies shall attend all scheduled specialized court staffing’s and advisory board meetings.
-They shall maintain the confidentiality of the details and content of the Specialty Court team and advisory board discussions, and the votes of the individual Specialty Court team and advisory board members.
-No Specialty Court team member shall disclose this confidential information to any third person absent agreement by the majority of the Specialty Court team members, or pursuant to court order.
-No agency, advisory board or Specialty Court team member shall disclose confidential information regarding participants without the consent of such participant and approval of the specialized court treatment team.
+All parties agree assigned participants of their respective agencies shall attend all scheduled Sauk County Adult Treatment Court staffing’s.
+They shall maintain the confidentiality of the details and content of the Sauk County Adult Treatment Court team and discussions to the extent required by Wisconsin and federal law, and the votes of the individual Sauk County Adult Treatment Court team.
+No Sauk County Adult Treatment Court team member shall disclose this confidential information to any third person absent agreement by the majority of the Sauk County Adult Treatment Court team members, or pursuant to court order.
+No agency, or Sauk County Adult Treatment Court team member shall disclose confidential information regarding participants without the consent of such participant and approval of the Sauk County Adult Treatment court treatment team, except as may be required or permitted under Wisconsin and federal law.

-MODIFICATION

-Any individual agency wishing to amend/modify the policies and procedures of the Specialty Court or this MOU will notify the Court Advisory Board of the issue(s).
-The Court Advisory Board will address the issue(s) for purposes of modifying/amending the issue(s).
-Resolution to the issue(s) will be decided by consensus (if possible) or by simple majority.

-HOLD HARMLESS

-Any individual agency will indemnify and save harmless the DOC and all of its officers, agents and employees from all suits, actions, or claims of any character brought for or on account of any injuries or damages received by any persons or property resulting from the operations of the County, or of any of its contractors, in prosecuting work under this MOU.

 NONDISCRIMINATION /AFFIRMATIVE ACTION

 In connection with the performance of work under this MOU, the individual agency agrees not to discriminate against any employee or applicant for employment because of age, race, religion, color, handicap, sex, physical condition, developmental disability as defined ins.
 51 .01(5), Wis.
 Stats., sexual orientation as defined in s.
 111. 32(13m), Wis.
 Stats., or national origin.
 This provision shall include, but not be limited to, the following: employment, upgrading, demotion or transfer; recruitment or recruitment advertising; layoff or termination; rates of pay or other forms of compensation; and selection for training, including apprenticeship.
 Except with respect to sexual orientation, the individual agency further agrees to take affirmative action to ensure equal employment opportunities.

+HOLD HARMLESS

+To the extent authorized by Wisconsin law and subject to the limitations of Wis.
+Stats. §§ 893.82 and 895.46, each party agrees that it shall be responsible for any loss or expenses, including costs and attorney fees, arising from or incidental to the act or omission of its respective officers, officials, agents, or employees in performing the obligations under this agreement arising out of or related to this Agreement

 CANCELLATION

 DOC reserves the right to cancel any MOU in whole or in part without penalty due to non-appropriation of funds or for failure of the individual agency to comply with terms, conditions, and specifications of this MOU.